hossain-khan/android-daily-headlines/README.md

 Initial planning stage, main goal is to create simple app with news source title '**only**' to keep it simple.
 This app is meant to take a glance through the headlines quickly with possible option to view details of the story _(future version)_.

+## Building and Contribution Guide
+App uses gradle, follow [firebase android](https://firebase.google.com/docs/android/setup) setup guide to get `google-services.json` and drop them in both **mobile** and **tv** module.

+Contribution is welcome via :octocat: pull-request.
+Checkout open issue to get pointer on what you can help us with :thumbsup:

 ## Goal and Status